Assassination of Henri Lambert: Assassination plot against Henri Lambert

-Ismael, Henri Lambert's interpreter at Aden, who spoke French, Arabic and Somali.
+Ismael, Henri Lambert's interpreter at Aden, who spoke Afar, French, Arabic and Somali.

 in Thomas, who brought verbal messages and financial aid, Lambert tried to manage his debts.
 However, his appeals for recognition and resources were ignored by the French government.
 Feeling abandoned, he officially resigned on April 27, 1859, thanking the English governor for his hospitality as he closed the consular agency.
 Lambert departed Aden on April 29, 1859, aboard the Nasseri, reaching Al-Hodeydah by April 30.
 He stayed in Yemen for about a month before departing.
 This gave Sharmarke, the opportunity to get rid of Lambert for good.
 He gathered around him a council composed of six men.
 Among them were his brother Burrie, Mohamed Hassan Robly, who was his trusted man, Ali Bar Omar Tour, one of his secretaries responsible for paying his soldiers, Hadji Osman, his secretary, and Furruj, a slave whose memory was relied upon.
 Sharmake was informed of Lambert's departure from Al-Hodeydah to the Nasseri, with Nacouda Abdillahi.
 His brother and he himself declare that they would indeed kill Lambert.
 Sharmarke has Hadji Osman write a letter addressed to Awadh Bel Fakil, his correspondent and banker in Al-Hodeydah.
 The terms of this assassination contract via Awadh.

 Furruj, Sharmarke's other slave, carried a letter which had the following:"Consul Lambert has left Aden for Hodeida.
 This man removed my command in Zeila; he made me pay 4,000 dollars.
 This was not enough for him; he continues to pursue me.
 Deal with the Nacouda of his boat, give him the necessary money.
 I have already dealt with him; the matter is between us.
 Any money you give him, I will pay if he succeeds."Sharmarke offered 200 dollars to Abdillahi to kill Lambert and drafted two letters: one to Abdillahi with the order to kill the Consul, and another, for Awadh, written by his trusted slave Furruj, seeking the Pasha's approval.
 Mohamed Hassan Robly and Aly Bar Omar Tour, Sharmarke's confidant and Katib, carried the letters aboard a boat owned by Sayyid Mohamed el-Barr, captained by Samantar Sherwah.
 Before leaving, Sharmarke gave Ali Bar Omar Tour one of his two seals to authenticate the correspondence."The Pasha consented, and as soon as the messengers addressed to him returned, Awadh engaged Aly Bar and Mohamed to make me realise the role I was to play in the tragedy that was being prepared.